evanjo03/open-wc-lit/README.md

 For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.

-If you customize the configuration a lot, you can consider moving them to individual files.# open-wc-lit
+If you customize the configuration a lot, you can consider moving them to individual files.